Paepke-cph/JavaScriptExercises2/README.md

-# JavaScript Exercises

-## Links for this week assignment:
+# Links for this week assignment:

 ## Callbacks and more:
 * ![JavaScript Exercises]("https://github.com/Paepke-cph/JavaScriptExercises2")